ClayAucoin/codex-lv2-may-2025/guides/week6-APIs-and-postman/lesson-3-weather-app.md

 2. **Clone it to your local machine**
 3. **Set up the project structure** as we did in Week 5 Lessons 5 and 6

+> **📚 Need help setting up your repository?** Check out our [Start a New Project Guide](../../resources/skill-guides/start-project.md) for step-by-step instructions on creating repositories, cloning, and initial setup.

 ---

 ## ✅ Step 2: Set Up Project Files